What's in our bag for the Fourth of July

 The Fourth of July falls on a Wednesday this year, so we're preparing to celebrate our nation's Independence all week!
 Here's what we'll be stocking in our bags to be ready for any fête that comes our way.

 Fourth of July often means an outdoor casual barbeque (bring on the watermelon!), where we want to look good, but not like we tried too hard (or be extra, you do you).
 It's all about fresh skin and a barely there makeup look, which means a natural-skin-finish highlighter is a must.
-Our Naked Truth Beauty Beam Highlighter adds oomph to your natural radiance (hello, cheekbones!), and is especially great for summer festivities because it's an oil-based formula, which means it melts into skin for a subtly dewy finish and can withstand sweat and water (no streaking, and may even survive a dip in the pool)!
-Choose from a rose gold glow ("Lumos"), or pearly iridescence ("Arwen") to add to your natural luminance.
-We say go for "Arwen" for the "white" part of your red, white and blue scheme!
+Axiology Balmie Highlighters add oomph to your natural radiance (hello, cheekbones!), and is especially great for summer festivities because it's an oil-based formula, which means it melts into skin for a subtly dewy finish and can withstand sweat and water (no streaking, and may even survive a dip in the pool)!
+Choose from a radiant bronze ("Chestnut"), warm gold ("Caramel"), dewy nude ("Champagne"), or pearly iridescence ("Frosting") to add to your natural luminance.
+We say go for "Frosting" for the "white" part of your red, white and blue scheme!

 How to wear: Apply to tops of cheekbones, the bridge of the nose, brow bones, cupids bow (center dip of the upper lip), inner corners of eyes, and the ball of the eyelid.